Varying charging structures for translation jobs

 3 Translation rates based on characters per line

-In contrast, on the European mainland (e.g. in Germany and Austria) translation rates are usually based on line counts.
+In contrast, on the European mainland (e.g. in Germany and Austria) charging structures usually focus on line counts.
 In fact, the definition of a “standard line” is a certain number of characters (and spaces) per line (often fixed at 55).
+In Germany, there are statutory charges for legal translations.

 4 All-in/flat translation rates

 Some clients prefer a quote as an all-in/flat rate per translation job.
-While this has the advantage that the client knows precisely how much he’s liable to pay, translators tend to prefer basing their quotes on word count as that reflects more precisely the actual work involved.
+While this has the advantage that the client knows precisely how much they are liable to pay, translators tend to prefer basing their quotes on word count as that reflects more precisely the actual work involved.

 5 Hourly translation rates